darcyclarke/jQuery-Animate-Auto-Plugin/README.md

 ------------
 MIT License, Copyright 2013, Alex Zaslavsky

-This plugin is developed from the original source provided by at the following URL: http://darcyclarke.me/development/fix-jquerys-animate-to-allow-auto-values/
+This plugin is developed from the original source provided at the following URL: http://darcyclarke.me/development/fix-jquerys-animate-to-allow-auto-values/